 In 1991, more than half of PSAT takers reported a B average, and Cs, Ds, and Fs accounted for another 20%.
 By 2019, the majority—more than 45%—reported A averages.
 Only a third of respondents reported a B average in 2019, and only 10% reported a C average.
 Ds and Fs accounted for less than 5%.

 Colleges and industry professionals are well aware of grade inflation.
 It’s important for students and their families to be, too.
 How are colleges accounting for grade inflation?
 How does a top-tier school distinguish between applicants’ grades when 90% of them boast A averages?

 In answer to these questions, admissions officers typically point to academic rigor.
-Remember, colleges strive to assess students’ preparedness in addition to their fit.
-When test scores are less of a factor, admissions teams tend to place even more emphasis on the transcript, examining not only the grades, but also the academic progression leading to those grades.
+Remember, colleges strive to assess students’ preparedness to successfully complete college-level work.
+When test scores are less of a factor, admissions teams tend to place even more emphasis on the transcript, examining not only the grades but also the academic progression leading to those grades.

 Charting Your Course

-Students will overcome academic challenges all throughout school, but when time is on your side, it’s best to plan ahead.
+Students will overcome academic challenges all throughout school, but it’s best to plan ahead.
 Consider what options you’d like to have available as the high school years approach.
-What story would you like your high school experience to tell and which strengths and interests you might want to consider exploring now?
+What story would you like your high school experience to tell and which strengths and interests do you want to consider exploring now?
 What kind of path will you need to take to keep your options open?
 What support might you need to successfully maintain that path?